Ciavarella/mpm-extension-vscode/README.md

 ## Commands

-To start the command you need to type:
+To start the extension you need to type:

 ### >mpm

+in the command palette.

+To stop the extension you need to type:

+### >stop

 in the command palette.